[?] Subscribe To This Site

 An unspoiled preserve offering mountain vistas, waterfalls, lush rain forests and exotic plants and animals.

-The park consists of nearly 200,000ac/80,000ha of land divided into three sections: Portland Gap which includes Stony Hill and the Hills of St Andrew; Hollywell and Annotto Bay; and Portland and Millbank which include the John Crow Mountains.
+The park consists of nearly 200,000 ac /80,000ha of land divided into three sections: Portland Gap which includes Stony Hill and the Hills of St Andrew; Hollywell and Annotto Bay; and Portland and Millbank which include the John Crow Mountains.

 The park is the natural habitat for the Giant Swallowtail Butterfly Guided tours are available, as are mountain biking excursions.

-We have many more to add, so please keep in touch.
+And, we have many more to add, so please keep in touch.

 Back to Top of Tourist Attractions in Kingston